csnover/scummvm-buildbot/README.md

   `docker image ls -a`.
 It is normal to see many unnamed images in the image list; these are caches created automatically for each step in a Dockerfile.
 * You do not need to regenerate the buildmaster image, or restart its service, when making changes to workers.
-Just restart the worker service.
+Just restart the worker’s service.